learn about

 Since the person presiding over a woman’s reason for an abortion is strongly motivated monetarily, the justices essentially created a giant loophole around the three-trimester set-up of Roe.

 The combined effect of Roe v.
 Wade and Doe v.
-Bolton made it so abortion is legal in the United States until the moment of birth.
+Bolton made abortion legal in the United States until the moment of birth.

 Following 1973, the Supreme Court proceeded to overturn virtually every restriction states tried to pass until 1992.
 In the ruling Planned Parenthood v.
 Casey, they finally decided that states could restrict abortion as long as they did not place “an undue burden” on the woman’s right to choose.